pretix/pretix-docs/docs/guides/pretixscan/android.md

 Open pretixSCAN and scan the QR code with the camera or hardware scanner.

 If you cannot scan the QR code, then you can connect the device manually instead.
-In order to do so, tap the three button menu in the top right corner of the pretixSCAN app.
+In order to do so, tap the :btn-icon:fa3-ellipsis-v:: three-dot button in the top right corner of the pretixSCAN app.
-Then, tap "Manual setup".
+Then, tap :btn:Manual setup:.
 Enter the system URL and token displayed in the pretix backend below the QR code.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../../assets/screens/scan/select-event.png "Select event screenshot")

 Once you scanned the QR code or entered the token successfully, the app will ask you to select the event for which you want to scan tickets.
-Select the event in the list or in the calendar and tap :btn:OK:.
+Select the event in the list or in the calendar and tap the :btn:OK: button.

 If you want to scan tickets for multiple events at the same time, check the box next to "Expert mode".
 Scanning tickets for one event at a time is enough for most use cases.
 You should only enable expert mode if you want to scan tickets for multiple events simultaneously.
-Then, select a check-in list and tap :btn:OK: again.
+Then, select a check-in list and tap the :btn:OK: button again.
 The app will now land you on the main screen and 7start downloading event data from the server in the background.

 ### Entry scanning